jonathan-bower/DataScienceResources/README.md

 ### Types of Data Scientists
 * [Kind's of Data Scientist](http://radar.oreilly.com/2013/06/theres-more-than-one-kind-of-data-scientist.html) - O'reilly's classification of 4 different data scientists.
-* [Data Science For Startups](http://tomtunguz.com/data-science-types/) Which of the Five Types of DS does your startup need?
-Different classification from O'reilly.
+* [Data Science For Startups](http://tomtunguz.com/data-science-types/) - Which of the Five Types of DS does your startup need?
+Different classification from O'Reilly.
 * [My own blog post about DS Types][PLACEHOLDER]
 * [Post about types of data team integration][PLACEHOLDER]